owncloud/ios-app/KNOWN_ISSUES.md

 - account list
 	- allow grouping accounts (i.e. Home / Work)
 	- [x] replace simple list with modern CollectionViewController-based UI

+- available offline
+	- allow creating available offline item policies from smart searches - or directly from the search UI

 - make sync smarter, f.ex.:
 	- a file that is updated locally multiple times only should be uploaded once, not once for every update